-Siteimprove has expertise in manual testing and advisory services using methodology created in partnership with experts in the areas of Accessibility as well as experienced Assistive Technology tool users.
+Siteimprove has expertise in manual testing and advisory services using methodology created in partnership with experts in the areas of Accessibility as well as experienced users of assistive technology.

-We conduct both automatic and manual testing using guidelines that adhere to WCAG 2.0 guidelines, NVDA, JAWS, Voiceover and other technologies.
+We conduct both automatic and manual testing using guidelines that adhere to WCAG 2.1 guidelines, and we perform testing using keyboard navigation, screen readers (NVDA, JAWS, and Voiceover), and other technologies used by people with disabilities.
 Once tests are completed, our findings are presented in a written Audit Report that is reviewed with your team.

 Corrective Action Plan (CAP)